CHARLES TAIT GRAVES

-Through his litigation wins and frequently cited publications, he has helped shape California's trade secret laws by advancing creative theories on issues such as claim identification, statutory preemption of alternative causes of action, the meaning of the statutory phrase "threatened misappropriation," expert damages opinions, choice of law, bad-faith claims, and the application of Business & Professions Code Section 16600 in various contexts.
+Through his litigation wins and influential publications, he has helped shape California's trade secret laws by advancing creative theories on issues such as claim identification, statutory preemption of alternative causes of action, the meaning of the statutory phrase "threatened misappropriation," expert damages opinions, choice of law, bad-faith claims, and the application of Business & Professions Code Section 16600 in various contexts.

 Counseling: Many potential problems never result in litigation because clients receive precise and careful counseling.
-Tait has counseled a vast number of companies—from start-ups to public company enterprises—as well as individuals and investors.
+Tait has counseled a vast number of companies—from start-ups to some of technology's biggest names—as well as individuals and investors.
 This includes pre-dispute counseling, internal investigations, workforce training, clean room development, advising new start-ups and company founders, hiring and mobility, international questions, restrictive covenants, pre-acquisition diligence, and due diligence for venture capital firms.

 Rulings on important points of trade secret law include the following:

 - Claim Identification: Tait won the first published ruling in Texas on early trade secret claim identification, in United Serv.
 Auto Ass'n v.
 Mitek Systems, Inc., 289 F.R.D.
 244, 248 (W.D.
 Tex.
 2013), aff'd, 2013 WL 1867417 (W.D.
 Tex.
 2013) (first published ruling in Texas on early trade secret claim identification).

 - Threatened Misappropriation: Tait limited the definition of "threatened misappropriation" in the FLIR case and in Edifecs, Inc. v.
 TIBCO Software Inc., 756 F. Supp.
 2d 1313 (W.D.
 Wash.
 2010), 2011 WL 1045645 (W.D.
 Wash.
 2011) (choice of law principles under trade secret law; interpretation of "threatened misappropriation" on a motion to dismiss).

 - Damages Apportionment: Tait helped undermine a runaway damages award where an expert failed to apportion claimed trade secret damages in O2 Micro Int'l, Inc. v.
 Monolithic Power Systems, Inc., 399 F. Supp.
 2d 1064 (N.D.
 Cal.
 2005) (denial of injunction and limitations on trade secret damages expert testimony based on improper claim analysis methodology).